kiransingh99/project-trubisky/README.md

 This is only an increase of 0.18%, and therefore will have a negligible effect on the results.

 ## To Do
-- README
-	- how to interpret processed data files
 - Post processing code
 	- processed data files
-		- smoother coefficients depend on timesteps
-		- calculate distances in ball centred coordinates (1)
-		- calculate speed in x-y coordinates
 		- calculate position in x-y coordinates
-		- spiral rating (variance of spiral)
-		- calculate angle of elevation
-		- calculate angle wrt direction of throw
-		- graph any variables against each other (unspecified number of independent and dependent variables)
+		- graph any variables against each other (unspecified number of independent and dependent variables) - convert units to simpler ones (e.g. revolutions per second)
-	- add more operations (metrics) - dependent on processed data
+	- add more metrics - dependent on processed data operations
-		- time of launch (when acceleration (without g) stops increasing)
+		- time of launch (when acceleration (without g) stops increasing / when spiral reaches ~80% of max)
 		- launch speed
-		- spiral rate
+		- spiral rating (normalised variance of spiral)
 		- angle of attack (at launch)
-		- angle wrt direction of throw (at launch) (linked to (1)?)
 	- add more functions for individual file analysis
 		- plot speed against time
 		- plot path in x-y coordinates